In the late 1920’s, when my mother (I’ll call her Little Mary) was about 7 years old, she and my grandparents lived in Paterson, NJ.

 Would her brother be allowed to enter, too?
 “Of course," said the manager.
 That was in 1928.
 Try doing that today!

 What does this have to do with Nouri’s?
-The Rialto Theater became Nouri’s Middle Eastern market.
+Years later. the Rialto Theater became Nouri’s Middle Eastern market.

-On a recent visit with Mom in New Jersey, she and I made the trip to Nouri's together -- and I got a reminder of how much fun shopping there has always been.
+On a recent visit to see Mom in New Jersey, she and I made the trip to Nouri's together -- and I got a reminder of how much fun shopping there has always been.

 Middle Eastern stores are plentiful in Paterson, which has a large Arab-American population.
 In fact, from the music, the chatter and the wafting smell of whatever's cooking, a visitor might well mistake his surroundings for Beirut or Allepo.